marcotoronto/rdm-test/content/03_create_readme.md

 ## The Process

-You should create a README prior to having your dataset made public or sent out for collaboration.
+You should create a README prior to having your project made public or sent out for collaboration.
 However, please consider making the README file first and continuously update it.

 You should place the README at the root directory of the project (check out our workshop on [directory structures](https://ubc-library-rc.github.io/rdm/content/04_directory_structures.html)), this way, it can be one of the first files people will look at.